JeremyArc/argocd-application-on-eks/README.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-Remark: If the terminal still in process on port forwarding, you can press `Ctrl` + `c`

 ## Step 6: Login to ArgoCD UI using load balancer's DNS

 - user: `admin`